reinderien/pianotuner/journal.md

 forum.

-Ordered some Microchip PIC16LF1773 (programmable interrupt controller) from Mouser, since Microchip was nearly out of stock.
+Ordered some Microchip PIC16LF1773 (programmable interrupt controller) from Mouser, since DigiKey was nearly out of stock.
 These devices have a mix of 5- and 10-bit unbuffered DACs that can be internally buffered with three op-amps; they also support UART, I2C and SPI - so one way or the other they'll definitely be able to talk with the Pi.